dnzc/ArduinoSnake/README.md

 - I have gained an in depth knowledge of how shift registers and LED matrices work, and have also enjoyed the problem solving of trying to find the cleanest way to wire the components.

 ## Current working state explanation
+The v3 files are in the same directory as README.txt .
 The datasheet for the shift register can be found [here](https://www.ti.com/lit/ds/scls041i/scls041i.pdf).

 **LED Matrix + shift register**